kenan-rhoton/card-game/docs/README.md

 ## Usage

-This is (or will be) an online game runned on a server and played through browser (at least at the beginning).
-That means that you'll need nothing else than a browser for playing it.
+This is (or will be) an online game run on a server and played through browser (at least at the beginning).
+That means that you'll need nothing other than a browser for playing it.
 The website for playing the game will be given as soon as we have a version worth playing.

 For developers, instructions on how to install and run the game are given on `docs/CONTRIBUTING.md`.